Jump to:

 For Chimichurri

-- 2 tbsp red wine or sherry vinegar
+- 2 tablespoon red wine or sherry vinegar

-- 1 tbsp lemon juice, freshly squeezed (or to taste)
+- 1 tablespoon lemon juice freshly squeezed (or to taste)

 Instructions